Tokyo 2020: Traveling in Japan During the Olympics & COVID-19

 The JR Pass allows for use of any service on the Hokuriku Shinkansen line at no additional cost but noting that should holders wish to have a reserved seat, they are still required to book a seat at the ticket office (at no additional cost).

-Japan Rail (JR) East Pass/ Nagano & Niigata – non-residents only
+Japan Rail (JR) East Pass/ Nagano & Niigata – available to residents & non-residents

 The JR East Pass covers the Hokuriku and Joetsu Shinkansen lines serving Nagano and Niigata, along with other regional services.
 There is only one option of pass, covering 5 days of use within a 14-day period from its date of activation.